 Infectious means you can pass the infection to someone else.
 The infection may spread by close physical contact with other people, or by droplets in the air, caused by sneezing or coughing.

 When should you contact a doctor?

 See a doctor if symptoms of a sore throat cause severe symptoms, or if they do not ease within 3-4 days.
 In particular, you should seek urgent medical attention if you develop:

 - A persistent high temperature.

 - A severe illness, especially when symptoms are mainly on one side of the throat.

-Further reading & references
+Further reading and references

-Burton MJ, Glasziou PP; Tonsillectomy or adeno-tonsillectomy versus non-surgical treatment for Cochrane Database Syst Rev. 2014 Nov 19(11):CD001802. doi: 10.1002/14651858.CD001802.pub3.
+Burton MJ, Glasziou PP, Chong LY, et al; Tonsillectomy or adenotonsillectomy versus non-surgical treatment for chronic/recurrent acute tonsillitis.
+Cochrane Database Syst Rev. 2014 Nov 19(11):CD001802. doi: 10.1002/14651858.CD001802.pub3.

 Spinks A, Glasziou PP, Del Mar CB; Antibiotics for sore throat.
-Cochrane Database Syst Rev. 2013 Nov 5;11:CD000023.
+Cochrane Database Syst Rev. 2013 Nov 511:CD000023.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.